ranjithshegde/ofxNI2/README.md

 Visual Studio
 -------------
+Tested using Visual Studio 2015 on Windows 10.

 Create a project using the project generator, including this addon

 You will need to copy the contents of copy_to_bin_folder/vs/x64/ to your application's bin folder.
 The project generator will do this for you however.